roytang/blog/content/posts/2008/11/ptq-kyoto-i.md

 _

-and I don&#8217;t draw anything to stop it.
+and I don&'t draw anything to stop it.

-I&#8217;m wondering whether this was the pool I registered, since the Angels kept coming out.
+I&'m wondering whether this was the pool I registered, since the Angels kept coming out.
 Game three he had the Angel again, but I had removal.
 We went into topdeck mode, he was obviously hoping for the second angel, but I manage to finish him off before it comes out.

 After the game he confirms that it was in fact my pool.
 Lucky guy!
 At least I managed to eke out a win.